wz790/Fedora-Noble-Setup/README.md

 ### Terra Repository (If You're Feeling Adventurous)

-Terra has some community packages that aren't in the main repos.
+**Note ⚠️: Add it only if you know what you're doing At you own Risk** Terra has some community packages that aren't in the main repos.
 It's optional but sometimes useful.

 ```bash